jchiatt/good-guides/README.md

 # Good Guides
 How we do things at Good.
-Inspired by Thoughtbot — https://github.com/thoughtbot/guides
+Inspired by Thoughtbot — https://github.com/thoughtbot/guides & Sparkbox — https://github.com/sparkbox/how_to

 ## Things to Cover
 * Best Practices